 How To Serve Chia Pudding

-This vanilla chia pudding is about the easiest thing on the planet to make and tastes fantastic with mixed seasonal fruits!
-Perfect for breakfast, snack, dessert or a light lunch!
+Chia Pudding with vanilla is so easy to make and requires just 4 ingredients!
+Pair with mixed seasonal fruits for a healthy, wfpb breakfast, snack, dessert or a light lunch!

 - 2 cups unsweetened almond milk (use your favorite)